AbbieNgXinYi/Gamenian/README.md

 * Remember to always save your file before launching the touch panel

 * Check that your username and password when you launch your touch panel is correct

+### TouchOSC Application

+* Always check that the IP address and send port of the device you are communicating with is correct

+* Make sure that you have ticked the connection box

+* For the buttons, always check that the address and arguement that you have typed in corresponds to the one you have set in the arduino code

 ---